brentius/warren-botfett/README.md

 ## Features

-- ⏱ Fetches real-time and historical stock data via Alpaca
+- Fetches real-time and historical stock data via Alpaca
-- 💡 Signal generation with customizable trading strategies
+- Signal generation with customisable trading strategies
-- 📊 Backtesting engine to simulate portfolio performance
+- Backtesting engine to simulate portfolio performance
-- 🧠 Ranking system to select top tickers from a watchlist and to replace the bottom tickers
+- Ranking system to select top tickers from a watchlist and to replace the bottom tickers
-- 🧯 Risk management to avoid extreme losses
+- Risk management to avoid risking too much capital
-- 🧪 Paper/live trading with Alpaca's broker API
+- Paper/live trading with Alpaca's broker API

 ## Structure